BobLynx/BobLynx/README.md

 - 🌱 I’m currently learning -
 - C++!
 -
-- 💞️ I’m looking to collaborate on -
+- 💞️ I’m currently working on -
 - Currently I'm working on nothing.
 Lazy boy heh
 -
 - 📫 How to reach me -
 - You can contact me by adding me (Mushd#7032) as a friend in discord!
 -
 - Things you need to know -
 - I get easily hurt emotionally so...
-Please watch out for your words!
--
+- Please watch out for your words!
 <!---
 BobLynx/BobLynx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.